taosdata/TDengine/docs/en/15-connector/09-rest-api.md

 Parameter Description:

 - TDENGINE_CLOUD_URL: TDengine cloud service's address.
-- db_name: Optional parameter that specifies the default database name for the executed SQL command.
+- db_name: Optional parameter specifies the default database name for the executed SQL command.
-- token: use to access TDengine cloud service.
+- token: used to access TDengine cloud service.

 For example, `http://gw-aws.cloud.tdengine.com:80/rest/sql/test?token=xxxxxxxxx` is a URL to `gw-aws.cloud.tdengine:80` and sets the default database name to `test`.

-TDengine supports both Basic authentication and custom authentication mechanisms, and subsequent versions will provide a standard secure digital signature mechanism for authentication.

 The HTTP request's BODY is a complete SQL command, and the data table in the SQL statement should be provided with a database prefix, e.g., `db_name.tb_name`.
-If the table name does not have a database prefix and the database name is not specified in the URL, the system will response an error because the HTTP module is a simple forwarder and has no awareness of the current DB.
+If the table name does not have a database prefix and the database name is not specified in the URL, the system will respond with an error because the HTTP module is a simple forwarder and has no awareness of the current DB.

 Use `curl` to initiate an HTTP request with a custom authentication method, with the following syntax.